 Mineral prices, in particular gold and silver, are volatile, and have fluctuated sharply in recent periods.
 The prices are subject to market supply and demand, political and economic factors, and commodity speculation, all of which can interact with one another to cause significant price movement from day to day and hour to hour.
 These price movements can affect the Company's ability to operate and to raise financing through the sale of its common shares.

 Foreign currency risk

-As at November 30, 2013, the Company has minimum foreign currency risk exposure.
+As at February 28, 2014 and November 30, 2013, the Company did not have any accounts in foreign currencies and considered foreign currency risk insignificant.